omegataupodcast/episode-prep/open/superconductivity.md

     - Liquid cooling vs. mechanical cooling.
     - Effect of the generated magnetic field on the superconductivity
   - Quenching - the "accident" at LHC
+  - How are supercon magnets protected from heating due to neutrons produced by fusion reactions?
+Do they all just have very low scattering cross section with the liquid helium coolant and supercon magnet?

 * Magnetic levitation:
   - Superconductor and a conventional magnet